-Financial analysis is the process of evaluating businesses, projects, budgets and other finance-related entities to determine their performance and suitability.
-Typically, financial analysis is used to analyse whether an entity is stable, solvent, liquid or profitable enough to warrant a monetary investment.
+Financial analysis is the process of using our business intelligence platform while evaluating businesses, projects, budgets and other finance-related entities to determine their performance and suitability.
+Typically, financial analysis is used to analyze whether an entity is stable, solvent, liquid or profitable enough to warrant a monetary investment

 Advantages of Financial Statement Analysis

 The most important benefit if financial statement analysis is that it provides an idea to the investors about deciding on investing their funds in a particular company.

 Another advantage of financial statement analysis is that regulatory authorities like IRAS can ensure the company follows the required accounting standards.

 Financial statement analysis is helpful to the government agencies in analyzing the taxation owed to the firm.

 Above all, the company is able to analyze its own performance over a set time period.

 It is only one part of the overall function of finance, but it is a very important one.
 A company’s accounts and statements contain a great deal of information.
 Discovering the full meaning contained in the statements is at the heart of financial analysis.
 Understanding how accounts relate to one another is part of financial analysis.
 Another part of financial analysis involves using the numerical data contained in company statements to uncover patterns of activity that may not be apparent on the surface.

 People in the company examine how stable, solvent and profitable business or any project of the company and these assessments are carried out by examining the income statement, balance statement and cash flow statement of the company.
 A person after assessing the company’s performance by using financial data present findings to top management of a company with the recommendations about how it can improve in the future.